Techpotato1/Python-Morning-Script/README.md

 A simple python script that can search wikipedia, tell you the weather, and more!
-All menus now work like the time checking menu.
-Also I reordered all the menus.
-Also theres background music and credits at the bottom
+Which flavor do you want?
+We have console window, bad gui, uhhhh... vscode terminal? web version coming maybe soon at some point?